 It did work but it didn’t do it all.

 I suggest you take them to the doctor, because the medication definitely helps, but here are 3 more tips and tricks that helped my baby ON TOP of the medication.

 1. Rock N Play.
 Like this here.

-They have actually discontinued these because you are not suppose to use them once your baby learns to roll over.
-Which I did because it became no longer safe, but up until that point, it was a lifesaver.
+They have actually discontinued these because you are not supposed to use them once your baby learns to roll over.
+I got rid of it because it became no longer safe, but up until that point, it was a lifesaver.
 Whatever you can to try and elevate.
 So I looked on Amazon and if it was today I would have bought the thing above, or some kind of swinging bassinet, or swing that can keep them calm but elevated.

 2. Wedge.
 Like these here.